dimi-fn/Various-Data-Science-Scripts/Git & GitHub/README.md

 * write code
 * `git add` or `git add .` if more than one file (stage changes)
+    * when you do 'git add', you copy a file from the working directory into the staging area.
+An *index* file is created under the *hooks* folder of the .git hidden file
 * `git commit`: commit changes
 * `git push`: push changes remotely